ImLecus/ImLecus/README.md

 ## 💻 My current projects

 I am currently developing a productivity and time management mobile app called Outnote.
+You can find the public GitHub repository to see the source code.

 ## 👀 See more